railsfactory-abhiram/slate/source/index.html.md

        | Example status: In Progress

-With the respective Ticket ID, the status of the ticket updates.
+With the respective Ticket ID, the status of the ticket is updated.

 ## Create General Comment